Locating the Lemniscate

 \[\Gamma(\frac{1}{4}) = (-\frac{3}{4})! = \sqrt{2 \varpi \sqrt{2 \pi}}\]

-Where \(\varpi\) is the lemniscate constant (we are not going to actually talk about the lemniscate itself; just this constant that comes from its area.
-But “locating the lemniscate constant” was a lamer title).
-Perhaps it would also help just some of the other nightmarish expressions that are known for other values of \(\Gamma\), such as
+Where \(\varpi\) is the lemniscate constant.
+(We are not going to actually talk about the lemniscate itself, really, just the constant that comes from its area.
+Sorry for the misleading title.)
+Perhaps it could simplify some of the nightmarish expressions that are known for other values of \(\Gamma\) such as

 \[\begin{aligned} \Gamma(\frac{1}{3}) &= 2^{7/9} \frac{\sqrt[3]{\pi K(\frac{\sqrt{3}-1}{2 \sqrt{2}})}}{\sqrt[12]{3}} \end{aligned}\]

 where \(K(k) = \int_0^1 (1-t^2)^{-1/2} (1-k^2 t^2)^{-1/2} \d t\) is a certain type of elliptic integral.
-You can see some of the other daunting expressions for values of of \(\Gamma(x)\) on Wikipedia under Particular values of the Gamma function; notice that closed expressions are only known for a few of them.
-And really most of those are cheating a bit, because if you’re counting an elliptic integral (equivalently, an arithmetic-geometric mean) as a closed expression, you may as well count \(\Gamma(z) = \int_0^{\infty} z^{t-1} e^{-t} \d t\), which is silly.
-So we’re not crossing our fingers for finding any closed expressions here: probably \(\Gamma(x)\) can be regarded as the definition of many constants; who’s to say we shouldn’t be defining \(\pi\) as \(\Gamma(1/2)^2\) anyway?
-But still, we would like some simpler expressions, if possible.
+You can see some others on Wikipedia under Particular values of the Gamma function; notice that closed expressions are only known for a few of them.
+And really most of those are cheating a bit, because if you’re counting an elliptic integral (equivalently, an arithmetic-geometric mean) as a “closed expression”, you may as well count \(\Gamma(z) = \int_0^{\infty} z^{t-1} e^{-t} \d t\), which would be silly.
+So we’re not crossing our fingers for finding any closed forms here: probably \(\Gamma(x)\) can be regarded as the definition of many constants; who’s to say we shouldn’t be defining \(\pi\) as \(\Gamma(1/2)^2\) anyway?
+Still, we would like some simpler equations if possible.

 So far the most compelling clue has been that the volume of an \(N\)-ball is given by